Cantaloupe Island

 Xylophone

 If you have ever played one of my percussion ensemble arrangements, you know how much I love my xylophone parts.
-The arrangement for Cantaloupe Island is not any different.
+The arrangement for Cantaloupe Island is no different.
 The xylophone is responsible for the melody line throughout the entire song.
 However, this statement must be taken with care as the background melody will also be played by the xylophone.
 The difference is made clear by playing forte against mezzo-piano.

 Marimba